Problems with Alcohol

-Excessive Alcohol Consumption is Causing Physical Damage that the Drinker May Not Bbe Aware Of
+Physical Problems the Drinker May Not Be Aware Of

 When alcohol consumption is heavy and continuous, that steady diet of ethanol is doing damage to the person’s body and health.
 The first thing that happens is that the drinker begins to build up a tolerance as the body’s chemistry adjusts to the constant presence of alcohol.
 This means a person may start to drink more to get the same buzz.
 All the while, the person’s liver is being burdened with the job of breaking down more and more of a poisonous substance.